Trivia: The Oak Ridge Boys

 - Keep Circulating the Tapes: Many of their lesser known singles for MCA are out of print, as is their work for RCA in The '90s.
 The latter went out of print so long ago that their biggest RCA hit, "Lucky Moon", isn't recognized by Shazam.

 - Name's the Same: They released two different songs called "Come On In" about 7 years apart.
 The latter was subtitled "Come On In (You Did the Best You Could Do)" to avoid confusion, although Allmusic credits the former as being written by the writer of the latter.
 Interestingly, both songs peaked at #3.

 - The Pete Best: Any of the pre-1973 members.

-- Throw It In: According to Joe Bonsall, the group was having difficulty finding the right sound for "I Guess It Never Hurts to Hurt Sometimes" until producer Ron Chancey caught him doing an impromptu Bee Gees impersonation in the bathroom.
+- Throw It In: According to Joe Bonsall in an interview with Bob Kingsley's Country Top 40, the group was having difficulty finding the right sound for "I Guess It Never Hurts to Hurt Sometimes" until producer Ron Chancey caught him doing an impromptu Bee Gees impersonation in the bathroom and listening to it echo off the acoustic tile.
 He then had Bonsall do the song in a Bee Gees-esque falsetto, and it worked.